thenewobjective/thenewobjective.github.io/.drafts/uncategorized/the-role-of-programming.md

 ---
-title: The Material of Thought: Programming Beyond Machines
+title: The Roel of Programming
 ---

 ## Introduction